turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 ### Beginning The Pivot

-Once you've explored the base project, the team leader will:
+Once you've explored the base project:

-* Create a new, blank repository on GitHub named `the_pivot`
+* Create a new, blank repository on GitHub named `the_pivot` (or some other meaningful name if you prefer)
 * Clone the Little Shop project that you'll be working with to your local machine
 * Go into that project directory and `git remote rm origin`
 * Add the new repository as a remote `git remote add origin git://new_repo_url`
 * Push the code `git push origin master`
-* Add the other team members as collaborators in Github
+* Add team members and your product owner as collaborators in Github

 Once the team leader has done this, the other team members can fork the new repo.